Differentially Private Joint Independence Test: Joint Independence Test via dHSIC

-Given that the resampling method has a group structure and additionally satisfies that $\mcX^{\bphi}_n$ is equal in distribution to $\mcX_n$, namely \emph{exchangeable}, under $H_0$, it can be shown that tests of this form have valid level \citep[Chapter~17]{Lehmann2022TestingSH}.
-It yields that permutation test is valid under the exchangeability assumption, whereas the bootstrap is not as it no longer exhibits a group \citep{Pfister2018KernelbasedTF}.
+Suppose that the resampling method has a group structure and that $\mcX^{\bphi}_n$ is equal in distribution to $\mcX_n$ (i.e., \emph{exchangeable}) under the null.
+Then the resampling $p$-value in \eqref{eq_p} has valid level \citep[Chapter~17]{Lehmann2022TestingSH}.
+This guarantees the validity of permutation tests under exchangeability, whereas the bootstrap does not generally admit the same argument because bootstrap resampling does not possess a group structure \citep{Pfister2018KernelbasedTF}.

-Assume that we have obtained the sensitivity of $T$ or its upper bound $\Delta_T$.
-If we directly add noise to each $T(\mcX^{\bphi_i}_n)$ in \eqref{eq_p} to obtain a differentially private $p$-value, the privacy budget must be allocated across the $B+1$ statistics by Lemma~\ref{lemma_com}.
-Such a $B+1$ factor is unpleasant as the resampling times $B$ may be extremely large, leading to the overwhelming noise to the signal.
-Luckily, it is unnecessary to get a DP $\hat p$ for an $\alpha$-level test, as we can only return whether we reject the $\alpha$-null or not.
-Therefore, it is sufficient to guarantee the privacy of the test function $\mathbbm{1}(\hat p\leq\alpha)$ instead of the resampling $p$-value $\hat p$ for the $\alpha$-level test.
-With this in mind, the undesirable dependence on $B$ is removed via representing the test function with the quantile, where both the statistic $T(\mcX_n)$ and the quantile of $T(\mcX^{\bphi_i}_n)$ have sensitivity $\Delta_T$.
-This representation removes the unpleasant factor $B$ and introduces the factor $2$.